Chilledheart/yass/README.md

 ## Once upon a time, there are (virtual) Nics, so are (shadow) Sockets.

-YASS(YetAnotherShadowSocket) acts as a modern cplusplus port of the existing [shadowsocks](http://github.com/shadowsocks) project.
+YASS(Yet Another Shadow Socket) acts as a modern cplusplus port of the existing [shadowsocks](http://github.com/shadowsocks) project.

 For now, it is heavily developed under macOS.